reberp/learn_kube/README.md

 turn into helm chart to do things from 1

 4: more k8s
-liveness, more than one of control and data planes, secrets, pod security policies
+liveness, secrets, pod security policies

 4: get ready for dB
 secret stoage w/ vault and use (off cluster probably w/ exposed port)